翹翹錯薪、言刈其楚。 --【詩經.國風.周南.漢廣】

 For those who do not speak Cantonese or for simplicity, you can call me Jackie.

-The English transliteration of my name in academic publications is LO, Chi-kiu.
+The English transliteration of my name on academic publications is LO, Chi-kiu.

 Gender pronoun: all/any.
 Pronouns in Cantonese are ungendered.
 Thus, I feel comfortable with being referred to using any gender pronoun in any language.